 Whether you get caught in a sudden downpour or your hotel does not provide them, towels are good to have.
 Other than for drying yourself, they can also be used as a picnic mat or sunshade.

-Here is my road trip essentials list.
+Here is my list of road trip essentials.
 These are the bare minimum necessities you’ll want to bring on a road trip.
 Maybe you have limited space or are able to do without a lot of luxuries.
 This condensed packing list can help.
 It includes some of the items above.

 - Driver’s License (and any other related documentation)

 - Vehicle Insurance

 - Vehicle Emergency Kit